OberstKrueger/www-oberstkrueger-com/appendices/books-i-have-read/index.md

 - Kurzweil, Ray - The Age of the Intelligent Machines
 - Kurzweil, Ray - The Age of the Spiritual Machines
 - Kurzweil, Ray - The Singularity Is Near
+- Kushner, David - Masters of Doom: How Two Guys Created an Empire and Transformed Pop Culture
 - Leroux, Gaston - The Phantom of the Opera
 - Lewis, C.S. - The Chronicles of Narnia
 - Martin, Steve - Born Standing Up: A Comic's Life